cathyjenish/cathyjenish/README.md

-# PRM-Path-Planning
+# Polygon-Obstacle-Avoidance-Shortest-Path-Planning
-Probabilistic Roadmaps is a path planning algorithm used in Robotics.
+(PRM)Probabilistic Roadmaps is a path planning algorithm used in Robotics.

 ## How to run
 ```